 Please note: the following information is for the inviting host instutitutions only.
-Interested U.S. Scholars please refer to the information provided by the United States Department of State here.
+Interested U.S. Scholars please refer to the information provided by the United States Department of State and World Learning here.

-A Fulbright Specialist grant may be funded for anywhere between 14 and 42 days, including travel days.
-The Fulbright Commission in Berlin will give preference to projects for the maximum program length of 42 days.
-The stay in Germany should be uninterrupted as it cannot be split up into several periods.
-Fulbright Specialist should include opportunities to collaborate with professional counterparts on curriculum and faculty development, institutional planning and a variety of other activities.
-For example, grantees may:
+A Fulbright Specialist grant should include opportunities to collaborate with professional counterparts on curriculum and faculty development, institutional planning and a variety of other activities.
+For example, Fulbright Specialists may:

 - Conduct needs assessments, surveys, institutional or program research

 - Take part in specialized academic programs and conferences